COG-UK/docs/setting-up-ocarina.md

 ### 5. Refreshing OAuth tokens

-**Please note that this will not refresh a legacy API key, this must be done by following the [legacy API documentation](getting-api-keys)
+**Please note that this will not refresh a legacy API key, that must be done by following the [legacy API documentation](getting-api-keys)

-Now you have fully set up OAuth and Ocarina in order to keep using the same token you can refresh it with the command `ocarina oauth refresh`, these tokens expire after **10 hours** after which you will have to repeat the process of generating a token by following step 4 again, unless you refresh the token before 10 hours pass by following the instructions below
+Now you have fully set up OAuth and Ocarina!

+OAuth tokens expire after **10 hours** after which you will have to generate a new token by following step 4 again.
+This can by avoided by refreshing your token with the command `ocarina oauth refresh`.

 Refreshing your OAuth token can be automated by using a `cron job` scheduled to run at any interval < 10 hours for convenience, the example below will refresh your OAuth token every 6 hours.